Mindful Moments

 Autumn Leaves by Ed Sheeran

 Death is never easy.
 Comfort is required, not only for the dying, but for loved ones left behind.
-This incredible song is a lullaby for the dying and a salve for those who live.
+Autumn Leaves, a beautiful song by Ed Sheeran, is a lullaby for the dying and a salve for those who live.
 Listen with love, then linger awhile in your grief.
 It’s necessary.
 It’s not complicated.

 Life Giving Love